Exploring the Limestone Cliffs of Capo Caccia, a small peninsula on Sardinia

-But the gods were definitely cheering for me when I disembarked the plane and felt the warm breezy air hit my face, instantly telling me I was clearly overdressed.
+But the gods were definitely cheering for me when I disembarked the plane and felt the warm breezy air of Sardinia hit my face, instantly telling me I was clearly overdressed.
 Suddenly, it was a glorious day.

 Caves for Neptune to Sleep in